 Carlos Santana formed the rock band Santana, and is still revered as one of the most talented guitarists to this day.

 Bill Graham convinced Clive Davis, a Columbia Records executive, to sign Santana.

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

 Santana left Columbia in 1991 and signed with Polydor, releasing Milagro (1992) and Sacred Fire: Live in South America (1993).
-Though he ended his association with Sri Chimnoy in 1982, he remained intensely spiritual; this quality came through especially strongly during his live performances.
+Though he ended his association with Sri Chimnoy in 1982, he remained intensely spiritual, especially during his live performances.
 In 1994, he played at the commemorative concert at Woodstock, 25 years after his band's transformative performance at the original festival.
-Under his own label, Guts and Grace, he released a collaborative album, Brothers, with his brother Jorge Santana and nephew Carlos Hernandez, that was nominated for a Grammy for Best Rock Instrumental in 1994.
+Under his own label, Guts and Grace, he released a collaborative album, Brothers (1994), with his brother Jorge Santana and nephew Carlos Hernandez, that was nominated for a Grammy for Best Rock Instrumental in 1994.

 profile name: Carlos Santana profile occupation:

 Sign in with Facebook to see how you and your friends are connected to famous icons.